mapo89/Git-Exercices-polito-Software-Engineering-/README.md

 # Git-Exercices-polito-Software-Engineering-
-Tutorial for using git for Software Engineering course of politecnico di Torino
+Tutorial for using git for Software Engineering course of Politecnico di Torino